akraino-edge-stack/kni-installer/README.md

 **SITE_REPO: Repository for the site manifests**

-Each site can have different manifests and settings.
-This needs to be a per-site repository where individual settings need to be stored, and where the generated manifests per site will be stored (TODO).
+Repository for the site manifests.
+Each site can have different manifests and settings, this needs to be a per-site repository where individual settings need to be stored, and where the generated manifests per site will be stored.
+For Akraino, it's defaulting to git::https://gerrit.akraino.org/r/kni/templates

 **SETTINGS_PATH: Specific site settings**

+Specific site settings.
 Once the site repository is being cloned, it needs to contain a settings.yaml file with the per-site settings.
 This needs to be the path inside the SITE_REPO where the settings.yaml is contained.
-A sample settings file can be seen at [https://gerrit.akraino.org/r/gitweb?p=kni/templates.git;a=blob_plain;f=libvirt/sample_settings.yaml;hb=refs/heads/master](https://gerrit.akraino.org/r/gitweb?p=kni/templates.git;a=blob_plain;f=libvirt/sample_settings.yaml;hb=refs/heads/master) for libvirt, and at [https://gerrit.akraino.org/r/gitweb?p=kni/templates.git;a=blob_plain;f=aws/sample_settings.yaml;hb=refs/heads/master](https://gerrit.akraino.org/r/gitweb?p=kni/templates.git;a=blob_plain;f=aws/sample_settings.yaml;hb=refs/heads/master) for AWS.
-Different settings file need to be created per site.
+In Akraino, a sample settings file for AWS and libvirt is provided.
+You can see it on aws/sample_settings.yaml and libvirt/sample_settings.yaml on the SITE_REPO.
+You should create your own settings specific for your deployment.

 ## How to deploy for AWS